- Download our Moving to Toronto Guide (PDF)

-Types of property in Toronto
+Types of accommodation in Toronto

-This uneven distribution of wealth means that there are apartments available for people from all walks of life almost anywhere in the city.
-While the districts in the west and north have some extremely expensive properties and rentals, there are plenty of townhouses, high-rises, and small houses in and amongst them from which to choose.
+This uneven distribution of wealth means there are apartments available for people from all walks of life almost anywhere in the city.
+While the districts in the west and north have some extremely expensive properties and rentals, there are plenty of townhouses, high-rises, and small houses in and among them from which to choose.

 Finding accommodation in Toronto

-Renting property in Toronto
+Renting accommodation in Toronto